pragma-/Plang/README.md

     > fn add(a, b) a + b; add(3, "4")
      Error: cannot apply binary operator ADD (have types Number and String)

-However, if you apply the Number() type conversion function on the arguments inside the function body you will make a polymorphic function with implicit type conversion:
+However, if you apply the Number() type conversion function on the parameters inside the function body you will make a polymorphic function with implicit type conversion:

     > fn add(a, b) Number(a) + Number(b); add(3, "4")